Tiberghien Economics

 Click to enlarge

-In the initial RFI, taxpayers are invited to organize a pre-audit meeting to discuss the RFI, prior to responding to the RFI.
+In the initial RFI, taxpayers may be invited to organize a pre-audit meeting to discuss the RFI, prior to responding to the RFI.
 There may be good reasons to do so, but also plenty of potential pitfalls.

 A pre-audit meeting

-Included in the first RFI there is an invitation to hold a so-called “pre-audit meeting” (and in pre-Covid-19 times optionally accompanied with an on-premises tour).
+Included in the first RFI, insofar that the TP audit was not already initiated by a pre-audit meeting, there may be an invitation to hold a so-called “pre-audit meeting” (and in pre-Covid-19 times optionally accompanied with an on-premises tour).
 A pre-audit meeting is a possibility for a taxpayer to discuss upfront, before the written reply to the RFI is due, the questionnaire received from the Belgian tax authorities.
 It is at the taxpayer’s discretion to request such a pre-audit meeting.

 Accordingly, a logic question that follows, is: “Should I organize a pre-audit meeting?